Event industry

 Yapsody

-Yapsody is a live entertainment and event ticketing company focused on providing hospitality enterprises such as casinos and independent presenters with customized end-to-end solutions for leveraging concert entertainment.
+Yapsody is a live entertainment and event ticketing company focused on providing hospitality businesses such as casinos and independent presenters with customised end-to-end solutions.

-With no subscription fee, Yapsody promises to allow users the chance to control every aspect of their event management, from ticket sales to branding, under one tent, making this a versatile platform for promoters who are likely to make multiple event listings on a regular basis.
+With no subscription fee, Yapsody gives users control over many parts of event management, from ticket sales to branding, which makes it a versatile option for promoters who create events on a regular basis.

 Pros: